mobilepenguin/tcp_blackhole/README.md

 ## Changelog

+* 0.3.2 - Added blackhole.bat for convenience in Windows version. setup.py updated to only install it on nt systems.
 * 0.3.1 - Fixed import statement in readme and formatting of the changelog section.
 Removed unused running variable.
 * 0.3.0 - Add --http option to return data as an HTTP 200 OK.
 Can be used in combination with echo feature.
 * 0.2.0 - Added --echo feature to send data back to client and --debug feature to output to STDOUT